philgyford/samuelpepys-twitter/README.md

 If you *would* want to tweet all the past 12 hours worth of tweets, set `MAX_TIME_WINDOW` to a very large number.

+Any tweets that match those conditions will be tweeted a couple of seconds apart, in the order their datetimes are in.

 ## Configuration